 GeoJot: For those who want a little more data, and like the idea of geotagging, try the program GeoJot.
 It has very well built apps for Android and iPhone that allow you to turn that handheld device into a real handheld computer!
 GeoJot is the “Cadillac” of geotagging software.

-While traditional, handwritten hunting journals – and the personal nature of pencil drawings and writing – will always occupy a special place in my heart, gathering digital data with your camera and coupling it with powerful tools like Google Maps and Google Earth will help you create your own lasting memories, not to mention help you build a great resource for the future.
+While a traditional, handwritten hunting journal - and the personal nature of pencil drawings and writing - will always occupy a special place in my heart, gathering digital data with your camera and coupling it with powerful tools like Google Maps and Google Earth will help you create your own lasting memories, not to mention help you build a great resource for the future.